usf-hs-614/usf-hs-614.github.io/syllabus.md

    clinicial decision support systems within healthcare
 2. Process and normalize healthcare data for analysis
 3. Apply various statistical and machine learning algorithms to healthcare data
+4. Evaluate the performance of learning algorithms
-4. Visualize and communicate the results of applied analytics
+5. Visualize and communicate the results of applied analytics

 ### Textbooks ###
 - Flach, P. (2012).
 Machine Learning: The Art and Science of Algorithms that Make